SadieKan/Who-Am-I/README.md

 - Nationality: Canadian (I was born and raised in Canada)
 - Ethnicity: Chinese
 - Languages: English (first language), Chinese (spoken at home and with relatives), and French (learnt in school)
-- I dance and I also used to play badminton, skii, and swim
+- I dance and I also used to play badminton, ski, and swim
 - I am an introvert and often enjoy working alone.
 Though I prefer having a friend whom I can talk to if I need help with a task/assignment.
 - Religion: I am a Protestant, which is a branch of Christianity